-On consumer protection matters, Mr. Voorhees has represented clients in proceedings before the Federal Trade Commission on advertising and marketing matters and the Consumer Product Safety Commission on product safety matters.
-He has advised clients on advertising substantiation matters and on the new field of neuromarketing.
+On consumer protection matters, Mr. Voorhees has represented clients in proceedings before the Federal Trade Commission on advertising and marketing matters and before the Consumer Product Safety Commission on product safety matters.
+He has advised clients on advertising substantiation and the legal issues posed by the emerging field of neuromarketing.

-Product Liability - Mr. Voorhees' practice also encompasses product liability and toxic tort matters, including both counseling and litigation with particular emphasis on mass tort litigation and trade association liability.
-He has counseled clients on product liability and risk assessment in the software, mining, medical devices, construction equipment, pharmaceutical, chemical, food, and beverage alcohol industries.
-Mr. Voorhees has lectured at numerous conferences on a broad range of product liability issues including nanotechnology, the growing controversy over the causes of the obesity epidemic, harms caused by computer viruses and similar cyber attacks, and product liability risks facing trade associations that lobby the government on health and safety matters.
+Mr. Voorhees' practice also encompasses risk assessment, risk management and litigation defense in product liability and toxic tort matters, especially industry-wide risks posed by emerging technologies.
+He has counseled corporate and trade association clients on product liability risk assessment and management in the nanotechnology, software, mining, medical devices, construction equipment, pharmaceutical, chemical, food, and beverage alcohol industries.
+Mr. Voorhees has lectured at numerous conferences on a broad range of risk assessment issues including nanotechnology, the growing controversy over the causes of the obesity epidemic, and product liability risks facing trade associations that lobby the government on health and safety matters.